Smertig/banana/docs/api/tg/types/chat_permissions.rst

    .. cpp:member:: optional_t<boolean_t> can_send_messages

    Optional.
-True, if the user is allowed to send text messages, contacts, locations and venues
+True, if the user is allowed to send text messages, contacts, giveaways, giveaway winners, invoices, locations and venues

-   .. cpp:member:: optional_t<boolean_t> can_send_media_messages
+   .. cpp:member:: optional_t<boolean_t> can_send_audios

    Optional.
+True, if the user is allowed to send audios

+   .. cpp:member:: optional_t<boolean_t> can_send_documents

+   Optional.
+True, if the user is allowed to send documents

+   .. cpp:member:: optional_t<boolean_t> can_send_photos

+   Optional.
+True, if the user is allowed to send photos

+   .. cpp:member:: optional_t<boolean_t> can_send_videos

+   Optional.
+True, if the user is allowed to send videos

+   .. cpp:member:: optional_t<boolean_t> can_send_video_notes

-True, if the user is allowed to send audios, documents, photos, videos, video notes and voice notes, implies can_send_messages
+   Optional.
+True, if the user is allowed to send video notes

+   .. cpp:member:: optional_t<boolean_t> can_send_voice_notes

+   Optional.
+True, if the user is allowed to send voice notes

    .. cpp:member:: optional_t<boolean_t> can_send_polls

    Optional.
-True, if the user is allowed to send polls, implies can_send_messages
+True, if the user is allowed to send polls

    .. cpp:member:: optional_t<boolean_t> can_send_other_messages

    Optional.
-True, if the user is allowed to send animations, games, stickers and use inline bots, implies can_send_media_messages
+True, if the user is allowed to send animations, games, stickers and use inline bots

    .. cpp:member:: optional_t<boolean_t> can_add_web_page_previews

    Optional.
-True, if the user is allowed to add web page previews to their messages, implies can_send_media_messages
+True, if the user is allowed to add web page previews to their messages

    .. cpp:member:: optional_t<boolean_t> can_change_info